2023 Credit Card Debt Statistics

 How many Americans are currently delinquent with their credit card payments?

-Just 2.08% of credit card accounts are currently at least 30 days delinquent.
+Just 2.43% of Americans’ total outstanding credit card balances are currently at least 30 days delinquent.

-According to the most recent delinquency data from the Fed, the 30-day delinquency rate (or the number of consumers who are currently at least 30 days late with their credit card payment) rose from 1.85% to 2.08% in the third quarter of 2022.
+According to the most recent delinquency data from the Fed, the 30-day delinquency rate (or the percentage of total outstanding credit card balances currently at least 30 days overdue) rose from 2.25% to 2.43% in the first quarter of 2023.

-That’s the fourth straight quarter of increases, pushing rates above 2% for the first time since the fourth quarter of 2020.
+That’s the sixth straight quarter of increases, keeping rates above 2% for the third straight quarter.
 However, delinquency rates are still near historic lows.
-Before falling below 2% in the first quarter of 2021, rates had never dropped below that number since tracking began in 1991.
+Before falling below 2% in the third quarter of 2020, rates had never dropped below that number since tracking began in 1991.

 It’s a huge difference from what we saw during the Great Recession, when delinquencies peaked at nearly 7% in 2009.